andypoon-0311/notes-azure-function-app/README.md

   </a>
 </p>

-The function app is connected to Azure Blob Storage so that data may persist on stable storage rather than living only in memory.
+The function app is connected to Azure Table Storage so that data may persist on stable storage rather than living only in memory.

 By navigating to MyFunctionProject/function_app.py you will see the first 3 helper functions to facilitate this connection to blob storage.

-**get_blob_service_client** connects to the storage account using a connection string.
-In the code you may see "AzureWebJobsStorage" as the connection string.
-"AzureWebJobsStorage" is just the name of the environment variable in azure that contains the connection string, just as if you were using a local .env file to store a key to a resource.
+**get_table_service_client** connects to the storage account using the function app's system assigned managed identity.
+In the code you may see "STORAGE_ACCOUNT" as the value for the variable **account_name**.
+"STORAGE_ACCOUNT" is just the name of the environment variable in azure that contains the name of the target storage account, just as if you were using a local .env file to store a key to a resource.
+It then proceeds to try and get the **table_client**, following that it attempts to create the table and if it already exists it does nothing.
+The return value is **table_client**.

-**read_notes** gets a reference to the container named "storenotes".
-If it does not exist it will attempt to create it.
-Then it attempts to get a blob client for the "notes.json" file so that it can attempt to read its contents.
-It will return an empty list if nothing exists so it is important if you are deploying this in your own environment that you ensure the "notes.json" file exists within a container named "storenotes".
-This is where all of "notes" data will be stored.

-**save_notes** begins similarily to **read_notes**.
-It attempts to get a reference to the container named "storenotes".
-It then gets the blob "notes.json" and uploads the user provided data to the blob as json.
-Be careful with POST and PUT operations as it will overwrite data, please reference line 35.
+**query_notes** gets a reference to the table by calling **get_table_service_client**.
+If no title is passed then it will return all entities.
+If a title is provided this helper will return the specified entity by using the partition_key "Notes" (Notes is the only partition key that exists in this case) and the row_key (title converted to lower).
+If nothing is found it will return none.

+**query_notes_id** begins similarily to **query_notes**.
+It attempts to get a reference to the table by calling **get_table_service_client**.
+Because I have elected to make title the row_key, I must iterate through all entities if I wish to retrieve notes with the **note_id**.
+The purpose of this helper function is to provide flexibility to the end user in GET operations.
+Generally the row_key is a numeric value, but in this use case, I thought it would make more sense to retrieve notes by their title, rather than a numeric value that has nothing to do with the contents of the stored note.
+In any case, users may elect to utilize **note_id** instead of title when attempting to retrieve stored notes.

+**create_note** inserts new note entities into Azure Table Storage.
+It takes three parameters, title (required), category, and data.
+Title being the only required parameter, the function initializes category and data to None.
+The function beings by checking for a title value, if one is not provided a Null value will immediately be returned.
+After this check, a reference is retrieved to the Azure Table Storage resource in a same manner as above.
+The variable now contains the datetime.now() value in isoformat so that it may be serializable by the function app.
+The row_key is immediately provided the value of *title.lower()*.

 ```python
 #overwrite data on line 35